dbt-labs/docs.getdbt.com/website/docs/faqs/Core/install-pip-os-prereqs.md

 ---

 Your operating system may require pre-installation setup before installing dbt Core with pip.
-After downloading and installing any dependencies specific to your development environment, you can proceed with the [pip installation of dbt Core](/docs/core/pip-install).
+After downloading and installing any dependencies specific to your development environment, you can proceed with the [python -m pip installation of dbt Core](/docs/core/pip-install).

 ### CentOS